zhoupgit/grafana/docs/sources/setup-grafana/configure-grafana/enterprise-configuration/index.md

 Set to complete URL to override Apple/iOS icon.

-### hide_edition

-Set to `true` to remove the Grafana edition from appearing in the footer.

 ### footer_links

 List the link IDs to use here.
 Grafana will look for matching link configurations, the link IDs should be space-separated and contain no whitespace.

 ## [usage_insights.export]

-By [exporting usage logs]({{< relref "../../configure-security/export-logs" >}}), you can directly query them and create dashboards of the information that matters to you most, such as dashboard errors, most active organizations, or your top-10 most-used queries.
+By [exporting usage logs]({{< relref "../../configure-security/export-logs/" >}}), you can directly query them and create dashboards of the information that matters to you most, such as dashboard errors, most active organizations, or your top-10 most-used queries.

 ### enabled